noili/loveletter/README.md

 ### TODO:

-1. Ended, should be a method?

-2. Cleanup play, too many lines, does more than one thing
+1. Cleanup play, too many lines, does more than one thing.

-3. Clean deal_card, does more than one thing
+2. test_current_player_plays does funny things.